scrapy/scrapy/docs/topics/spiders.rst

    Requests.

-2. In the callback function you parse the response (web page) and return an iterable containing either ScrapedItem or Requests, or both.
+2. In the callback function you parse the response (web page) and return an iterable containing either :class:`~scrapy.item.Item` objects, :class:`~scrapy.http.Request` objects, or both.
 Those Requests will also contain a callback (maybe the same) and will then be followed by downloaded by Scrapy and then their response handled to the specified callback.

 3. In callback functions you parse the page contants, typically using :ref:`topics-selectors` (but you can also use BeautifuSoup, lxml or whatever